Toyota Corona: Eighth generation (T170; 1987)

-The Corona and the Toyota Carina continued to increase in size as its popularity grew.
+The Corona and the Toyota Carina continued to increase in size, introduced in December 1987.
 Because of Japanese taxation laws, both models got to the maximum 1700 mm permitted for a lower tax bracket, and in the 1980s and early 1990s, the cars were the same size.
 The previous generation ST160 Corona Coupé was not renewed with this generation.
 It did not receive a direct replacement until 1993, when it was renamed as the Toyota Curren.

-For this generation, the new Corona EXiV four-door hardtop would have to do for those looking for something extra.
+For this generation, the all-new Corona EXiV four-door hardtop was offered, as only two-door hardtops were previously available.
 This was the last generation to offer the Corona GT to Japanese buyers, equipped with Toyota's active suspension technology called TEMS included with their "PEGASUS"-branded four-wheel independent suspension and "LASRE"-branded multi-port fuel injection technology on the 3S-GELU engine.

 The five-door Corona liftback was sold as the "Corona SF" in Japan, in a much smaller lineup than the four-door sedan.
 The five-door model proved much more popular in Europe, where, confusingly, it was marketed as the Carina II.
 The sedan and a wagon were also part of the Carina II lineup, which was a rebadged Corona rather than the T170 Carina sold in Japan.
-The lightly restyled Carina T170 series derivative was launched in Japan in December 1987.
+The lightly restyled Carina T170 series derivative was launched in Japan simultaneously with the Corona.
+In August 1988 a four-wheel-drive Corona was added using All-Trac, powered by the fuel injected, 1.6-litre 4A-FE engine.

+In November 1989 the Corona underwent a minor facelift, including a redesigned front grille with densely packed vertical bars rather than the earlier four horizontal ones.
+The front of the Van remained unchanged.
+Meanwhile, the taillights and rear fascia were given a horizontal theme and the rear number plate was moved to the bottom of the bumper.
+The 1.5 and 1.8-litre engines were upgraded to EFI in the 4S-FE and 5A-FE types.
+Power of the 2.0 GT increased to 165 PS, requiring unleaded premium petrol.
+The Select Saloon, previously a special edition, became a regular catalog model in place of the MX version.

 A limited production Corona was sold only in Japan in May 1990, to celebrate 10 million Corona's having been sold, called the Corona Super Roomy.
 It added 210 mm to the wheelbase, and was limited to 500 units.